RyanLHicks/nuclear_reactors_sql/README.md

 #### **9. Common fuels for nuclear power?**
 - SQL Query and Raw Data:
   - [Shows the relationship between fuel types and reactor types](https://github.com/user-attachments/assets/2d2ea773-7ff0-4948-ac9e-9f7fb42b0f89)

+    This just shows the cross relationship many fuels have with the reactor types.
+We can see that Enriched Uranium Oxide is the most common and interacts with LWGRs, GCRs, PWRs, and BWRs.
   - [Shows the total count of each existing fuel types](https://github.com/user-attachments/assets/fa6f6b62-6e98-4f50-8bd0-d65aa6a36d5b)

+    To no suprise UO2 is assosiated with the most reactors because it's used in PWRs, the most common reactor type.

 - Visualizations:
   - All fuel types distribution